 - After a day or two, the check bounces back

 Prior to putting this review together, I came across a lot of American Consumer Eyes scam rumours on the web & I am coming to the conclusion that I have to agree with them because, in my opinion, the website is NOT legit.

 The whole thing is just a con & the people who are behind it all (who keep themselves anonymous) are just trying to trick you into spending your money by sending you duff checks that will bounce back.

-In my opinion the website should be avoided & if you really want to make good money online you should just go through a legitimate program like Wealthy Affiliate instead.
+In my opinion, the website should be avoided & if you really want to make good money online you should just go through a legitimate program like Commission Academy instead.
 It’s there that you’ll get all the training, tools & support you need to find proper success online & you can even get started there for free.

 Overall American Consumer Eyes will be getting a thumbs down from me & there is no way I am going to be recommending it to you because it is bad news.
-Hopefully though you can see that now after reading my review.
+Hopefully, you can see that now after reading my review.

 If you do still happen to have any additional questions or comments though then don’t hesitate to leave them below & I’ll get back to you as soon as I can.